Center for Real Estate Entrepreneurship Advisory Board

 James J. Lee

 Over a 30-year career in the commercial real estate industry, James Lee has been responsible for development, construction, leasing, asset management and sale of over 17 million square feet of office, industrial, institutional, multifamily, and retail space with an aggregate value of approximately $2.0 billion.
 He began his career with the OPUS Group in 1983 and became president CEO of Opus East LLC in 2004.
-Mr. Lee is currently president of Rooney Properties LLC, a private real estate investment and development company that is active in the Washington D.C. region.
+Mr. Lee was also president of Rooney Properties LLC, a private real estate investment and development company that is active in the Washington D.C. region.

 President and Chief Operating Officer